 Personal or family history of stroke or heart disease

-Gender (Stroke is more common in men than women)
+Gender (Stroke is more common in men)

 Race (African Americans are twice as likely to die from stroke than Caucasians)